2017 Democratic National Committee chairmanship election: Candidates

 Calling for a return to the fifty-state strategy, Howard Dean, a former Governor of Vermont who served as chairman of the DNC from 2005 to 2009, announced his candidacy on November 10.
 Citing the potential for a divisive race, Dean withdrew himself from consideration on December 2.

 Keith Ellison, U.S. Representative for Minnesota's 5th congressional district, announced his candidacy on November 14.
 That day, South Carolina Democratic Party chairman Jaime Harrison also declared himself a candidate.
 New Hampshire Democratic Party chairman Raymond Buckley declared his candidacy on November 29.
 On December 16, 2016, Sally Boynton Brown, executive director of the Idaho Democratic Party, announced her candidacy.

 After meeting with DNC members, Ellison announced on December 7 that he would resign his seat in the House of Representatives if elected DNC chair, so that he could focus his full attention on the job.
-One week later, Labor Secretary Thomas Perez announced his candidacy.
+One week later, Labor Secretary Tom Perez announced his candidacy.
 On February 1, former Vice President Joe Biden publicly offered his support for Perez.
 South Bend, Indiana Mayor Pete Buttigieg announced his candidacy on January 5, 2017.
 Fox News analyst Jehmu Greene announced her candidacy on January 12, 2017.

 Another possible candidate was Representative Ruben Gallego of Arizona.
 Former California Assembly Speaker John Pérez contemplated a run, but first decided instead to run for Congress, then withdrew from that for health reasons.
 Former Michigan Governor Jennifer Granholm, once considered a potential candidate, took herself out of consideration.
 Former Maryland Governor Martin O'Malley said that he was "taking a hard look" at running for DNC chairman, but decided not to run.
 Ilyse Hogue, the President of NARAL Pro-Choice America, and Representative Steve Israel of New York announced that they would not run.
 DNC Vice-chair R. T. Rybak considered a run, then chose to endorse Ellison when the latter announced his candidacy.

-Senators Bernie Sanders, Elizabeth Warren, Representative John Lewis, Former Senate Minority Leader Harry Reid, and Senate Minority Leader Chuck Schumer publicly supported Representative Keith Ellison of Minnesota, the co-chairman of the Congressional Progressive Caucus.
+Senators Bernie Sanders, Elizabeth Warren, Representative John Lewis, former Senate Minority Leader Harry Reid, and Senate Minority Leader Chuck Schumer publicly supported Representative Keith Ellison of Minnesota, the co-chairman of the Congressional Progressive Caucus.
 MoveOn.org, led by Ilya Sheyman, has also expressed support for Ellison, along with Progressive Democrats Of America.